Cigarette Smoking Man: Characterization

 Kim Manners, a director of several X-Files episodes, said that the Smoking Man was the show's version of Darth Vader.
 Some X-Files fans have categorized the Smoking Man as evil, making him out to be the villain.
 Series creator Chris Carter once called him "the devil", producing a mixed reaction among fans.
-Some fans, along with the portraying actor, see him as a hero, as he is forced to make choices others are not.

 The Smoking Man is involved in the Syndicate, a shadow organization which includes members of the United States government that exists to hide from the public the fact that aliens are planning to colonize Earth.
 The Smoking Man often ruthlessly protects the secrets of the conspiracy, and serves as the main antagonist to Mulder, who has an equally consuming devotion to reveal the truth in the first seven seasons.
 His stated justification is a desire to prevent the alien colonization for as long as possible; in the episode "One Breath", he tells Mulder that he is in the conspiracy (which he calls "the game") because he believes that the secrets he keeps could, if publicly revealed, threaten the social order that preserves society: "If people were to know of the things that I know... it would all fall apart".
 He is at times shown working towards that goal, particularly in connection with developing a vaccine to protect people from the "black oil", a parasitic agent which the alien Colonists use to propagate themselves.